epfl-ada/ada-2022-project-dadalife/index.md

 This metric follows the idea that when an actor has played in a movie that generated a large BO, the movie has a lot of visibility therefore the fame of the cast is increased.

-## Direction taken "technical stuff"
+## Direction taken, technical details

 In this section, we will explain the different "strategic" choices we have made both on the dataset and on the way our metric is used.
 The first choice is to take only films from the US because they represent a little more than 40% of the movies in the database which is substantial, and also our metric is based on the US box office.
 A second choice was to group movies by lustrums (1 lustrum = 5 years).
 This choice will make sense with the following explanation.